Jeremy Narby: Early life and education

 Narby was born in 1959 and grew up in Montreal, Quebec, and Switzerland.
 He studied history at the University of Kent at Canterbury.

 He has a PhD in anthropology from Stanford University and spent time in the Peruvian Amazon undertaking his PhD research starting in 1984.
 During those years living with the Ashaninca, Narby catalogued indigenous uses of rainforest resources to help combat ecological destruction.

 Career

 Narby has written and edited five books, as well as sponsored an expedition to the rainforest for biologists and other scientists to examine indigenous knowledge systems and the utility of Ayahuasca in gaining knowledge.
 The resulting documentary film was Night of the Liana.

-Since 1989, Narby has been working as the Amazonian projects director for the Swiss Non-governmental organization, Nouvelle Planète.
+From 1989 to 2024, Narby was working as the Amazonian projects director for the Swiss Non-governmental organization, Nouvelle Planète.

 Narby and three molecular biologists feature in the documentary Night of the Liana that documents them revising the Peruvian Amazon to test hypothesis presented in Intelligence in Nature.